 1. Nurture your gut.
 A healthy gut environment will enable your good guy microbes to flourish so they can get to work supporting your weight.

-• Take a high-quality daily probiotic like Hyperbiotics PRO-15 to seed your gut with multiple strains of billions of beneficial bacteria.
+• Take a high-quality daily probiotic formula like Hyperbiotics Better Body to seed your gut with billions of beneficial bacteria that can work to optimize your metabolism at its very core.

 • Load up on fermented foods for a powerful probiotic boost.
 Kombucha, sauerkraut, and kimchi are all great sources of friendly flora.